The traditional measurement of bulk firewood purchases is referred to as a cord.

 Some suppliers also offer services like cutting the wood into finer parts, shorter lengths, uniforming every piece’s size, and cleaning the wood.

 All of these add to the charges applied to the buyers.

 How much does a full cord of wood cost?

-Keep in mind, a “full cord” is a standard unit of firewood measurement.
+Remember that a “full cord” is a standard unit of firewood measurement.

 However, since not everyone needs that much firewood for their purchase, portions of cords are also popular purchase quantities.

 Firewood buyers are trying to get the most firewood for their money.
-It is a substantial financial investment so the price should yield optimal value.
+It is a substantial financial investment, so the price should yield optimal value.

 Some choose to purchase by truckloads or station wagon loads, but these are not charged for in the same manner.

 Whereas a cord (or one of its partitions) is typically stacked, trucks are loaded by the cut wood being tossed onto them.